sourcebots/docs/reference.md

 ---
 ###  robot.PolarCoord
-Class that represents a set of polar coordinates
+Class that represents a set of polar coordinates.
 - **Properties**
   - `distance_metres`: distance to the point in metres.
   - `rot_x_deg`: rotation on the x axis in degrees.